Planting Window Boxes: Flowers, Tips and Ideas on How to Plant a Window Box

 planting window boxes

-Many people planting window boxes in the past have failed to succeed with the end results seldom reflecting what they had in mind.
-"It looks easy," said someone the other day, "when you see somebody else's box just running over with vines, but when you come to try it yourself you wake up to the fact that there's a knack to it that most of us fail to discover.
-I've tried my best, for the last three years, to have such boxes as my neighbor has, and I haven't found out what's wrong yet.
-I invest in the plants that are supposed to be best for window-box culture.
-I plant them, and then I coax them and coddle them.
-I fertilize them and I shower them, but they stubbornly refuse to do well.
-They start off all right, but by the time they ought to be doing great things they begin to look rusty, and it isn't long before they look so sickly and forlorn that I feel like putting them out of their misery by dumping them in the ash-heap."
+Many people planting window boxes in the past have failed to succeed with the end results seldom looking as to what they originally had in mind.
+"It looks easy," said someone the other day, "when you see somebody else's window box just running over with vines, but when you come to try it yourself you wake up to the fact that there's a knack to it that most of us fail to discover.

 Perhaps many of you have already tried your hand at planting window boxes and even porch boxes and had the same dismal results.
-The problem is that 99 times out of 100 failure with window-boxes is due to just one thing: People let their plants die simply because they do not give them enough water.
+The problem is that 99 times out of 100 failure with window-boxes is due to just one thing: People let their window box plants die simply because they do not give them enough water.
 Because the plants are in a container they dry out far quicker than if the plants were in the ground.

-It is not enough to just wet the surface of the soil, thinking that there is enough moisture below.
-What is happening is that only the first inch or two is wet, and the roots system below is in fact very dry with no water at all.
-This explains why the plants start off well because while the plants are young and small their roots are close to the surface, and as long as they remain in that condition they grow well enough, but as soon as they attempt to send their roots down, as all plants do, after the earlier stages of growth—they find no moisture, and in a short time they die.
+This explains why the plants start off well because while the window box plants are young and small their roots are close to the surface, and as long as they remain in that condition they grow well enough, but as soon as they attempt to send their roots down, as all plants do, after the earlier stages of growth—they find no moisture, and in a short time they die.

-There is no danger of overwatering, for all surplus water will run off through the holes in the box, provided for drainage.
+There is no danger of over-watering, for all surplus water will run off through the holes in the box, provided for drainage.
 Therefore when planting window boxes make sure that you water them very well and give them a thorough soaking everyday.
 If you do, you will find that you will have the success you have been looking for.

 Planting Window Boxes: What are the Best Type of Window Boxes?